Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

 The following is the Gibbs sampler given by the above hierarchical structure of the model parameters:

-It should be noted that in Step 2 we have used an approximation.
-This is necessitated by the computational difficulty, especially for large $n_i$, in finding the exact posterior distribution of the $\theta_{j|i}$'s as it requires enumeration of all the elements in $\{0,1\}^{n_i}$.
+In Step 2 we have used an approximation, which is necessitated by the computational difficulty, especially for large $n_i$, in finding the exact posterior distribution of the $\theta_{j|i}$'s as it requires enumeration of all the elements in $\{0,1\}^{n_i}$.

-The parameters $\pi_1, \pi_{2}, \eta_k$, and $\mu_k$ are estimated by the medians based on samples drawn from the corresponding posterior distributions.
+The parameters $\pi_1, \pi_{2}, \eta_k$'s, $\mu_k$'s and $\sigma_k^2$'s are estimated by the medians based on samples drawn from the corresponding posterior distributions.
 These estimates are then used in place of the corresponding parameters appearing in the formulas for $Lfdr_{ij}(\pi_1,\pi_{2i})$ and $Lfdr_{j|i}(\pi_1,\pi_{2i})$ (with $\pi_{2i}=\pi_2$) in Algorithms \ref{alg:gate:1} and \ref{alg:gate:4:alt}, yielding our proposed data-driven GATE methods.
-We will refer to these data-driven methods simply as One-Way GATE 1 or One-Way GATE 2 in what follows.
+These data-driven methods will be referred to as simply One-Way GATE 1 or One-Way GATE 2 in what follows.